 So here goes, you’re getting the long answers:

-Before I jumped off the corporate ladder, I was the Account Director of a digital marketing startup, National Sales Manager and held nearly a dozen internships/professional leadership positions/competitive roles in PR, digital and advertising throughout college.
+Before I jumped off the corporate ladder, I was the Account Director of a digital marketing agency, National Sales Manager and held nearly a dozen internships/professional leadership positions/competitive roles in PR, digital and advertising throughout college.
 I started building a solid base of skills I’d be able to freelance with in 2009, knowing that being tied to an office was never my end goal.

 Now, I love marrying those experiences with my passion for travel to support companies in the travel industry in a variety of ways.
 These include but are not limited to: